vcdep/java_activity/README.md

 # hello-world
-This is the repository where ideas, project descriptions and other useful resources are going to reside.
+This is the repository where ideas, project descriptions and other useful resources reside

+Author:bm37